SavrajSian/Music_Synth/README.md

 - **Audio Generation:** The synthesizer uses a hardware timer to generate audio signals at a specified sample rate.
 The timer triggers an interrupt service routine (ISR), which updates the output signal based on the current waveform, pitch, and effects.

 - **Polyphony:** The polyphony feature allows multiple notes to be played simultaneously, creating a richer and more complex sound.
 To efficiently manage and process these multiple notes, a *linked list* data structure is used.
 A linked list offers several advantages over arrays, particularly when dealing with polyphonic systems.
 There is a hard-set limit for polyphony, set to 84 keys at once.
+In practice, this may not be feasible (since we only have 10 fingers).
+Polyphony of 36 keys has been tested and proves to work without issue.

   A linked list is used to store the active notes.
 Each node in the linked list represents an individual note and contains the step size.
 When a new note is played, a new node is created and added to the linked list.
 As notes are released or completed, their corresponding nodes are removed from the list.
 The ```SampleISR``` iterates through the linked list, processing each active note independently.
 The resulting audio samples from each note are combined (mixed) to generate the final output sound.
 This approach allows the synthesizer to manage and process multiple notes efficiently, even as the number of active notes changes dynamically.
 Memory fragmentation should not be a problem since each node is independent and can point to any location in the heap, and the chunk of memory needed for each will be small since it is just an integer and a pointer to an address; long contiguous chunks would not be needed.